Echelon Smart Connect Bikes: A Game Changer for Indoor Cycling Fans

-Up next are the elements in and around the drivetrains and resistance of the Echelon bikes.
-Again, there are almost no differences here, as Echelon has made sure that each of the bikes are built well enough to function on their own.
-There are no instances of corner cutting or stripped features here, which is nice to see.
+Up next are the elements in and around the drivetrains and the resistance of the Echelon fitness bikes.
+Again, there are almost no differences here, as Echelon has made sure that each of the bikes is built well enough to function on its own.
+There are no instances of corner-cutting or stripped features here, which is nice to see.

-Starting with the drivetrain, each of the Echelon bikes has a belt drivetrain.
-It isn’t specified, but it is likely the Poly-V belt that is used on most modern belt-driven magnetic spin bikes.
+Starting with the drivetrain, each of the Echelon Fit bikes has a belt drivetrain.
+It is the Poly-V belt that is used on most modern belt-driven magnetic spin bikes.
 A toothed belt would have been better both in terms of durability and power efficiency.
-Regardless, the belt-driven system does make the workouts on the Echelon bikes much quieter and smoother than it would if it had a chain for the drivetrain.
+Regardless, the belt-driven system does make the workouts on the Echelon inoor bikes much quieter and smoother than it would if it had a chain for the drivetrain.

-The Q-Factor of every bike measures in at 202 mm.
+The Q-Factor of every bike measures 202 mm.
 This is a bit bulkier than many other modern spin bikes, but not quite so much that it becomes actively uncomfortable unless you are a professional road cyclist.
 For those who might not know, the Q-Factor of a bike is the distance between your feet while sitting on the bike.
 It is a generally accepted fact that the narrower the Q-Factor, the better.
 However, it can get to the point where it is so narrow that the legs bend inwards and that becomes uncomfortable as well.
 Fortunately, that is much rarer and will not be a problem with the Echelon EX bikes.

-Finally, there’s the aspect of the Echelon bikes that we haven’t covered yet; the pedals.
+Finally, there’s the aspect of the Echelon EX Series smart bikes that we haven’t covered yet; the pedals.
 Many experienced indoor cyclists these days like to use SPD cleats with their bikes thanks to their ability to raise the level of the workout.
 That has led to many of the indoor bikes being produced to have SPD-compatible pedals.
-The Echelon EX1, EX3, EX5 and EX5s are no exception to this pattern, with all of them having such pedals.
+The Echelon EX1, EX3, EX5, EX5s, and EX7-s are no exception to this pattern, with all of them having such pedals.
 The pedals also have toe cages in order to allow those cyclists who don’t have SPD cleats or just want to exercise in regular athletic shoes to be able to do just that.
 Echelon should certainly be praised for having both options available to those who choose to use them.

 Echelon Bikes Handlebars and Saddles

-The handlebars of the Echelon EX5 and EX5s are described somewhat differently than their comrades.
+The handlebars of the Echelon EX5, EX5s and EX7-s are described somewhat differently than their comrades.
 They each have a “Competition Aero handlebar system” that provides both vertical and horizontal adjustment “for either performance or comfort set up”.
-We’re not sure about how much more comfortable they are than the ergonomic handlebars of the EX1 and EX3, but it is nice that they are both highly adjustable.
+They are for sure more comfortable than the handlebars of the EX15, EX1 and EX3, and it is nice that all the three newer models are highly adjustable.

 Staying hydrated is always important during these exercise sessions, which means that water bottle holders are nice to have.
-The Echelon EX3, EX5 and EX5s are all quite nice in this regard, as they have 2 water bottle holders integrated underneath the handlebars.
-The EX1 falls slightly shorter, only having one water bottle holder that is integrated on the frame.
+The Echelon EX5, EX5s, EX7-s are all quite nice in this regard, as they have 2 water bottle holders integrated underneath the handlebars.
+The EX15, EX1 and EX3 fall slightly shorter, only having one water bottle holder that is integrated on the frame.
 I don’t find it as comfortable as those on the EX5 and Ex7 models.

 Echelon Bikes Monitors and Connections